splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

         - udp.bytes
         - udp.packets

 In the following example, all HTTP metrics along with certain individual internal metrics are enabled.

-Please note enableMetrics flag is evaluated after disableMetrics has been evaluated.
+.. note:: The ``disableMetrics`` flag is evaluated before the ``enableMetrics`` flag.

     .. code-block:: yaml